 “I didn’t think of it as a courageous thing.
 It was 2am and the army was everywhere and the relative who had come with me was petrified, especially when we had to drive back across the border at that time in the morning, which was not a healthy thing to do.”

-However, in his Red Issue interview Martin McGuinness claims to have no recollection of the meeting as described by Paddy Crerand.
+However, in his Red Issue interview Martin McGuinness claims to have no memory of the meeting as described by Paddy Crerand.

 Martin McGuinness: “I do have a recollection of meeting Pat Crerand but I have to say I have no recollection of the circumstances as described by Pat in his book.
 I was actually quite surprised to read what was said because the request for Pat to meet with Republicans was accepted very graciously and that was an opportunity to have a chat to Pat about the certain politic circumstances that existed in Derry at the time of course.
 Pat had a real interest in that because his connections go to Donegal and he’s a regular visitor there and someone who’s tremendously admired, and I have a tremendous admiration for Pat as well and the role that he played at Manchester United but think there’s a bit of literary license there in relation to the meeting that took place between Republicans and himself.
 But I’m not being critical in any way of that.
 I know that people who sell books, sometimes the people that they write the books for like to see fairly sensational items in the book and I think this was sensationalised.”